 Rare plants: Dainty maiden-hair, swamp daisy, black-fruit daisy, water star-wort, pale flax-lily, small-flower beetle-grass, pale-fruit cherry, purple love-grass, hooked needlewood, nutty club-rush, creeping boobialla, jagged bitter-cress.
 Tee hee, I like this range of choices.
 They're all very evocative.
 I particularly like the creeping boobialla and jagged bitter-cress.

 Fish include the Murray cod, silver perch, freshwater catfish, golden perch, bony herring, Australian smelt, Murray rainbowfish, flat-head gudgeon, dwarf flat-headed gudgeon, unspected hardyhead, murray hardyhead, and redfin perch.
+This is more useful when it comes to describing food.
+The trouble is I don't eat fish so I can't describe their flavor properly.

 The landscape overlays a series of horizontal sedimentary formations ranging from sandstones to limestone over which lies sands ranging from fine to coarse sands.
 Soil type changes greatly over the landscape with the ancestral floodplain being dominated by both neutral and alkaline grey self-mulching cracking clays, neutral brown siliceous sands and neutral firm grey siliceous sands.
 The highland buffer zone soils consist of alkaline red calcareous earths, alkaline friable red duplex soils and neutral brownish sands.
+I have an obsession with geology.
+I'm not incredibly well-versed in the science but I do love rock samples and the strange patterning.

 So, what do you think?
 Am I over-thinking it?